3rd Jul 2025

 For best results, patients should have fat grafting treatments in multiple sessions.
 Our expert Plastic Surgeons will explain the best option for you based on your facial structure, volume loss and skin laxity.
 Results typically take around three months before they are visible.
 Sometimes, patients may undergo fat grafts simultaneously with other treatments, such as a face lift.

-Fat grafting costs from £2,750.
+Fat grafting costs from £3,100.

-As you can see from the information listed above, there are several treatments you can have to get rid of jowls.
-While jowls are a natural part of the ageing process, this does not mean that they have to be a permanent fixture on your face.
-If you are looking for a way to get rid of jowls and prevent their return, consider one of these options.
+There are several surgical treatments to get rid of jowls.
+While sagging jowls are a natural part of the ageing process, this does not mean that they have to be a permanent fixture on your face.

 Our expert Medical Team: